-The I-10 road starts on the West Coast in Los Angeles.
-The sprawling City of Angels has so much to see and do that you could easily spend weeks exploring.
-Whether you want to go star-spotting in Hollywood, hope to find amazing tacos, or just want to relax on a sunny, palm tree-lined beach, spend at least a few hours knocking some classic LA activities off your bucket list.
+I-10 starts on the West Coast in Los Angeles.
+The sprawling City of Angels has so much to experience you could easily spend weeks here.
+Whether you want to go star-spotting in Hollywood, sample street tacos, or play in the ocean waves, plan to spend at least a few hours reveling in classic L.A. activities.

 1800 Ocean Front Walk, Los Angeles, CA, US

-The notoriously strange Venice Beach Boardwalk is the perfect place to do some people watching.
-Spot surfers riding waves by the pier, weight-lifters pumping iron at Muscle Beach, and all kinds of interesting folks at the Venice Beach Freak Show.
+The Venice Beach Boardwalk is the perfect place to do some people watching.
+Spot surfers riding waves by the pier, weight-lifters pumping iron at Muscle Beach, and fascinating folks displaying their talents at the Venice Beach Freak Show.
 The carnival-like atmosphere also features kitschy shops, sandy beachfront, and plenty of food.
-Rent some rollerblades and soak it all in!

 Cali, Anaheim, CA, US

 If you've got a day to spare, then make your way to a classic theme park: Disneyland.
 Gaze upon Sleeping Beauty's Castle on Main Street U.S.A., ride Space Mountain in Tomorrowland, and head to Fantasyland once the sun sets to bask in the fiber optic light displays.

 3948 Mission Inn Ave, Riverside, CA, US